zscale/libcsql/doc/functions_and_operators.md

   [sign]<quantity><unit> [direction]
 ```

-where sign can be '-' or empty, direction can be ago or empty but either sign or
+where *sign* can be '-' or empty, *direction* can be 'ago' or empty but either sign or
-direction have to be given, quantity is an integer and unit is one of the following
+direction have to be given, *quantity* is an integer and *unit* is one of the following
 possible time units:

     s/sec/secs/second/seconds